nickazg/TheConstruct/README.md

 **The Construct** will use a **NEO** smart contract to store and verifiy sensitive information related to dApps and manage crowdfunds on the blockchain, to ensure its credibitly and security. **The Construct** API (javascipt/python) has been implemented as an abstract layer ontop of the **NEO** blockchain for convience, speed and realibilty.
 All of which can be verified externally via manual contract invocation calls ( operations detailed below )

+While the platform is designed primaraly for developers, it will be capable of supporting any sort of project using any sort of currency (That can be exchanged for GAS)

 ## Main Features:
 - Impliments **Funding Milestones**, which ensures a dApp maintains its promisies, via incremental crowdfunding
 - **Smart Token Shares** are distributed to investors/backers to incentivise contribution and early adopters.